amandafager/react-project/README.md

-# React school project
+# React project

 The assignment was to create a small application using React.
-I created Drinks a Cocktail recipe app by using the API [TheCocktailDB](https://www.thecocktaildb.com/)
+I developed Drinks a Cocktail recipe app by using the [TheCocktailDB](https://www.thecocktaildb.com/) API.

+## Visit drinks here: [drinks.vercel.app/](drinks.vercel.app/) API.

 **List of requirements:**